activebunny123/hwk-development/README.md

 #### Menu Items
 Each menu item is a component that contains the item image, name, price, and filtering categories.
 #### Cart Items
-Each cart item is a component that contains the item name, and variable parts that allows customer to add/remove the item from the cart directly.
-At the same time, it reflects the real time change in item counts.
+Each cart item is a component that contains the item name.

 ### How Data is Passed Down Through Components
 data is passed into components via props.